"The Outlaw Josey Wales:"

 fundamentalist Julia Ward Howe pushes forward

-America's first great human rights
+in one of America's first great human rights

 campaigns.
 Meet Clint's early prototype,